sav-che/TL-2/Authors/Horwood, Arthur Reginald {std. Horw.}.md

-> [!cite] BHL link: this entry starts at [page 337](https://www.biodiversitylibrary.org/item/103253#page/363/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 337](https://www.biodiversitylibrary.org/page/33068579) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Horwood, Arthur Reginald (1879-1937), British lichenologist and palaeobotanist; from 1902-1922 at the Leicester City Museum, from 1924-1937 at Kew. (*Horw.*).
+Horwood, Arthur Reginald (1879-1937), British lichenologist and palaeobotanist; from 1902-1922 at the Leicester City Museum, from 1924-1937 at Kew.
+**Abbreviated name**: *Horw.*

 #### Herbarium and types